joeycoxonIT/osticket-prereqs/README.md

 </p>
 <br />

+<h3>2) Connect to the Virtual Machine</h3>
 <p>

-After you’ve created the virtual machine, go to the search bar within the task bar at the bottom of your screen and enter “remote desktop connection”.
-Click on it, then type the virtual machine’s public IP address, which you will find it listed in your virtual machine page in Azure, once that's done, click "Connect".
+- Go back to the virtual machines page in Azure, then copy the Public IP address
+- Go the windows search bar at the bottom of your screen and open “Remote Desktop Connection”
+- Under “Computer” paste the Public IP address” then connect to the VM
 </p>
 <p>
 <img src="https://i.imgur.com/Y38Ab5W.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>